Opinion | Trump backs violent white supremacists. There’s no way around it.

 The Proud Boys were in Kenosha, Wis., fomenting violence at the time militia activist Kyle Rittenhouse, now lionized by the Proud Boys, allegedly shot and killed two racial-justice demonstrators.

-The Proud Boys were instigating more violence in Portland, Ore., with paint balls, bear mace and clubs when a member of a related group (and Proud Boys supporter) was shot and killed — and in martyrdom became a hero to the Proud Boys.
+The Proud Boys were instigating more violence in Portland, Ore., with paintballs, bear mace and clubs when a member of a related group (and Proud Boys supporter) was shot and killed — and in martyrdom became a hero to the Proud Boys.

 Proud Boys members have been convicted of assault, attempted assault and attempted gang assault, charged with murder, indicted for rioting and accused of beating journalists and nonviolent demonstrators alike.
 They have coordinated rallies with neo-Nazis and ultranationalist skinheads.